groupvine/gv-doc/social/index.md

 ### From your own email inbox

-To send an email to your account from your own inbox, simply send it to your account's Abbreviation '@' groupvine.email name, for example:
+To send an email to your account from your own inbox, simply send it to your account's Abbreviation '@' groupvine.email, for example:

 ```
 bingotech@groupvine.email
 ```

+Note, Abbreviation can be found by going to Settings->Account Info.

 <div class="gv">